Welcome to The Democracy Box

 – Democracy Box online sharing attendee

 So what happens now?
-Will this body of research from the past three and a half years (10 years if you include the root and foundation of this research and development) and all the work done with and by young people simply fall off the edge of the cliff?
+Will this body of research from the 6 years (10 years if you include the root and foundation of this research and development) and all the work done with and people simply fall off the edge of the cliff?

 One thing this research has made clear to Omidaze is that when it comes to democracy, we, as a society, are very good at re-inventing the wheel and implementing short-term projects, fixes and solutions and are really quite poor at sustained, strategic and long-term, joined-up solutions.
 If we are to change the current levels of democratic participation (whether measured through the traditional and arguably unhelpful optics of voter registration and voter turn-out or through alternative and more holistic and creative methods), then we need to have sustained and long-term solutions to this very real, growing and urgent problem of our democratic deficit.

 The solution(s) needs to be funded by the state and be independent and non-partisan.
-It also needs to have young people aged 16 to 26 at the very heart of the solution’s creation and curation.
+It also needs to have people from the most disenfranchised and disengaged groups and communities at its very heart as co-creators.

 The Democracy Box prototypes have been trialled and tested for this purpose.